Butch Keeling: Playing career

 "Butch Keeling took the puck at a face-off, whipped through the Toronto defense on the left side of the rink, made a pass all the way across the ice of which he later said: 'If I hadn't seen that Bill was there, I would have kept the puck myself.'
 Bill was Bill Cook, oldest active player on the Rangers, leading scorer of the National League ...
 (Cook) took the puck without breaking his stride, feinted to bring tall Lorne Chabot away from the Toronto net, then flipped the puck over Chabot's shoulder for the goal that ended the game 1 to 0, the series 3 to 1."

 Keeling had finally won the Stanley Cup, but his finest campaign as a professional was still yet to come.
 In 1936–37 he led the Rangers with a career-high 22 goals (third in the league) and matched his previous career best with 26 points.
-He was fourth in team scoring for the fifth time (he never did place higher than fourth in any of his NHL seasons) and also posted high-water marks in the playoffs, notching three goals and five points as the Rangers advanced to a fifth and deciding game in the Stanley Cup final against the Detroit Red Wings.
+He was fourth in team scoring for the fifth time (he never did place higher than fourth in any of his NHL seasons) and also posted high-water marks in the playoffs, notching three goals and five points as the Rangers advanced to a fifth and deciding game in the Stanley Cup Finals against the Detroit Red Wings.

 He left the NHL after the 1937–38 season and played one year with the Philadelphia Ramblers, a Rangers farm team in the International-American Hockey League.
 Keeling was also the team's captain.
 He then became a player-coach with the Kansas City Greyhounds of the American Hockey Association.
 Keeling later returned to the NHL, spending three seasons as a referee.

 During Keeling's NHL career, he played in 526 regular season games, scoring 157 goals and 220 points.
 He added five goals and 11 points in 26 playoff contests.

 He was 79 years old when he died suddenly at his Toronto, Ontario home in 1984.
 He is buried in Park Lawn Cemetery in that city.

 In the 2009 book 100 Ranger Greats, the authors ranked Keeling at No. 45 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.